Home » Lunch & Supper » All the Vegan Lunch and Supper Recipes » How to Make Spicy Vegan Cauliflower Buffalo Wings

-How to Make Spicy Vegan Cauliflower Buffalo Wings
+Vegan Cauliflower Buffalo Wings (with air option)

 This post contains links to affiliate websites, such as Amazon, and we receive an affiliate commission for any purchases made by you using these links.
 We appreciate your support!

-What are Vegan Buffalo Wings?
+What are Vegan Cauliflower Wings?

-I don’t pre-cook my cauliflower, instead I coat the florets in a spicy buffalo sauce flavoured batter, and bake them until tender.
+TIP I don’t pre-cook my cauliflower, instead I coat the florets in a spicy buffalo sauce flavoured batter, and bake them until tender.
 Then I toss them in a spicy glaze and serve them with a vegan blue cheese dressing and some obligatory celery sticks.

 Some other version of buffalo wings also use panko breadcrumbs as a crispy coating.
 I have added sesame seeds to the batter to add a little flavorsome crunch.
 Feel free to omit if you prefer.